 Google employees might be forced to use this method of streaming Wilder vs Fury content, but others will not be amused by an offer to pay $40/month for the service and extra $11 for Showtime, which will stream only additional content of this event.
 For the actual Wilder vs Fury fight, you will still have to buy PPV.

 For viewers in the United Kingdom, there’s a new pay-per-view channel called BT Sport Box Office and it will be broadcasting this super-fight.
 The boxing fans might already know this channel from the Canelo Alvarez vs GGG rematch.
-While the exact prices and ordering details have not been disclosed yet, there are three platforms where the channel is accessible.
-The price is not expected to exceed $30, which would be more than two times cheaper compared to the US price.
+There are three platforms (BT TV, Sky, and Virgin Media) where the channel is accessible, along with the option to access via the BT Sport Box Office website or the app.
+The price of Wilder vs Fury in the UK is $25.5, almost three times lower compared to the Showtime’s PPV for the US market.

 Fury vs Wilder on Sky TV